 Clare Waismann, CATC: I think the best solutions are found based on the best assessment.
 So it is very, very difficult to direct somebody in a sober path or a recovery path.
-Whatever you like to call it, for me is more like a “healthy path”.
-If you have not had a thorough assessment of patient’s health issues, including physical and emotional issues, there are patients that after the medically assisted detox, they need to follow with your pain doctors because they do have chronic pain.
-There are patients that more often than not have misdiagnosed emotional issues or undiagnosed emotional issues like anxiety, depression or even other mental health issues that are more severe.
+Whatever you like to call it, for me, is more like a “healthy path.”
+If you have not had a thorough assessment of patient’s health issues, including physical and emotional issues, there are patients that, after the medically assisted detox, they need to follow with your pain doctors because they do have chronic pain.
+More often than not, some patients have misdiagnosed emotional issues or undiagnosed emotional issues like anxiety, depression, or even other mental health issues that are more severe.

 Dwight Hurst, CMHC: And a lot of those are after getting free of a substance.
-A lot of those do rise to the surface and are more accurate, more accurate diagnosis course.
+Many of those do rise to the surface and are a more accurate, more accurate diagnosis course.

 Clare Waismann, CATC: Correct.

-Clare Waismann, CATC: So it’s very hard to make an accurate, accurate diagnosis when you are using other devices because emotionally you’re not present enough to have that accuracy you need in order to, you know, decide what path to go.
+Clare Waismann, CATC: So it’s tough to make an accurate, accurate diagnosis when you are using other devices because emotionally you’re not present enough to have that accuracy you need to, you know, decide what path to go.

-Dwight Hurst, CMHC: When I’ve known people who are on opiates or methamphetamines to have seen where they’ll get a diagnosis of personality disorder or bipolar.
-And sometimes those are accurate and sometimes you find out when they are chemically stabilized, it’s not accurate at all, that some of the mood swings and the behaviors are exacerbated or triggered by the drug use.
+Dwight Hurst, CMHC: When I’ve known people on opiates or methamphetamines to have seen where they’ll get a diagnosis of personality disorder or bipolar disorder.
+Sometimes, those are accurate, and sometimes you find out when they are chemically stabilized, it’s not accurate at all, that some of the mood swings and the behaviors are exacerbated or triggered by the drug use.

 Clare Waismann, CATC: Correct.
 Correct.
-But I think it’s not just of substance abuse.
+But I think it’s not just substance abuse.
 This is with any physiological condition.
 You know, if I use a substance that, you know, would raise my heart-rate is and go to a cardiologist, if he does an EKG, he’s probably gonna think I’m having a heart attack.
-Same with blood pressure, if I jog, you know, and get very anxious as I’m driving to the doctor and he checks my blood pressure it is going to be high up there.
+The same with blood pressure, if I jog, you know, and get very anxious as I’m driving to the doctor and checks my blood pressure, it will be high up there.

-Clare Waismann, CATC: So you can’t make a proper emotional diagnosis on a patient that is emotionally influenced by the substance you are using.
+Clare Waismann, CATC: So you can’t make a proper emotional diagnosis on a patient emotionally influenced by the substance you are using.

-Clare Waismann, CATC: Of course, of course, especially, if you don’t come from the point that, you know, substance abuse is not the issue.
+Clare Waismann, CATC: Of course, of course, especially if you don’t come from the point that, you know, substance abuse is not the issue.
 But the consequence of, you know, mostly emotional conditions that were not treated.
 So that is so incredibly important, like when patients say, you know, well, what is your success rate in a year?
-I just got that question like an hour ago, saying we give you the opportunity to be emotionally present so you can get the treatment you needed in first place before you start using drugs.
+I just got that question like an hour ago, saying we allow you to be emotionally present to get the treatment you needed in the first place before you start using drugs.

 Dwight Hurst, CMHC: And that’s it.
 They’re thinking because they’re a couple of people.
 I know that Erica was one of them who made this question.

-Dwight Hurst, CMHC: There was someone named Lewis who also brought this up, which the question comes up of what are the long term results?
+Dwight Hurst, CMHC: There was someone named Lewis who also brought this up, which the question comes up of the long-term results?
 And then I think someone else nailed this question.
-I don’t have their name right here, which I think is the first thing to answer, which is what is the definition of success when it comes to detox?
+I don’t have their name right here, which I think is the first thing to answer: what is the definition of success when it comes to detox?
 Because I think detox is a step in a greater treatment process and things we are looking to do.
 And so you have to define that, like, what are we looking for?
-If someone says the long term effects of detox, I guess what they’re saying is, does it help people as they go through a health management and sobriety?
+If someone says the long term effects of detox, I guess what they’re saying is, does it help people as they go through health management and sobriety?
 Does it give them a leg up that is significant?
-And how do we know that, I guess, is what they’re really asking?
+And how do we know that I guess, is what they’re really asking?

-Clare Waismann, CATC: Well, again, detox is a necessary part of anybody’s treatment of substance abuse in order to get healthy.
+Clare Waismann, CATC: Well, again, detox is a necessary part of anybody’s treatment of substance abuse to get healthy.
 Period.

 Clare Waismann, CATC: So medical detox.
-I think it should be available for everybody, period.
+I think it should be available for everybody’s period.
 Let me give you, Dwight, an example.
-So this week we received this patient, around 40 years of age.
+So this week, we received this patient, around 40 years of age.
 Using opioids with zero symptoms.
 He had pneumonia in both lungs.
 And you know – severe pneumonia in both lungs.
-If this is a patient that went to detox in a rehab, he would not have made it.
+If this is a patient that went to detox in rehab, he would not have made it.
 His oxygen level was already low.
 So he’s been in the hospital with us for five days.
-Not just getting detoxed slowly, but taking care of his pneumonia that he wasn’t even aware of it was tested, obviously, for COVID.
+Not just getting detoxed slowly but taking care of his pneumonia that he wasn’t even aware of, it was tested, obviously, for COVID.
 And, thank God, he is negative for COVID.

 So he needed to say is stabilized first, right?
 Pneumonia would have to stabilize before you could safely do a detox.

 Clare Waismann, CATC: Correct.
 But my point here is opiates.
-No. A number of different conditions, physical and emotional conditions.
-So unless you treat and assess those conditions, so the physical condition we are able to treat in the hospital.
-Thank God we work in a full service accredited hospital where we have a number of specialists.
+No. Several different conditions, physical and emotional conditions.
+So unless you treat and assess those conditions, the physical condition we can treat in the hospital.
+Thank God we work in a full service accredited hospital where we have several specialists.
 So, you know, pulmonologists come.
 They’re able to treat his medical issues over there.
 Well, Dr. Lowenstein can work with his, you know, opioid dependence.
 But mental health issues, sadly enough, is not something that we can treat.
-And three days a week, 30 days, 60 days or 90 days.
+And three days a week, 30 days, 60 days, or 90 days.

 Dwight Hurst, CMHC: Well, it depends what you’re looking for.
-Well, one of the things I run into is the same thing with inpatient psychiatric treatment often is you go into that and there’s a danger that if people don’t know what they’re shooting for, they might come out thinking that nothing’s been done.
+Well, one of the things I run into is the same thing with inpatient psychiatric treatment.
+Often is you go into that, and there’s a danger that if people don’t know what they’re shooting for, they might come out thinking that nothing’s been done.
 When in reality, it’s simply making sure you don’t kill yourself.
 Stabilize.
 Get some med recommendations and make sure you have a therapy plan.
-If you get the you go.
-If you get those things from an inpatient hospitalization, that’s that’s a goal met.
+If you get the, you go.
+If you get those things from inpatient hospitalization, that’s that’s a goal met.
 And so there has to be more if they’re.

 Clare Waismann, CATC: I don’t think I don’t.
-I don’t think it’s some, I think it is most.
+I don’t think it’s some; I think it is most.
 I think most people’s programs out there promise, especially family, loved ones.
 “Oh, yes.
-You will come here and we’re going to work with him and his emotional issues and his attitude and his honesty with his going balance.
+You will come here, and we’re going to work with him and his emotional issues, attitude, and honesty with his going balance.
 Yes.
-We have a psychiatrist and we have a doctor.
+We have a psychiatrist, and we have a doctor.
 We have meetings.
 And they promised the family, send your kid here for 30 days, 60 days, and we’ll send you a brand new perfect human being.
 It’s a lose-lose situation for everybody involved.

-Dwight Hurst, CMHC: Yeah, I mean, I even I think I I chuckled just because of seeing it so much.
+Dwight Hurst, CMHC: Yeah, I mean, I even think I chuckled just because of seeing it so much.
 But it really is a sad thing to invest in because I think there is a real danger there.
 And when someone has detoxed, they are in more danger of overdose, too, aren’t they?
-I mean, right away their system is what they used to use.
+I mean, right away, their system is what they used to use.
 Yes.

 Clare Waismann, CATC: Should we just not stop, stop and let them stay on opioids forever?